apache/arrow/docs/source/format/CanonicalExtensions.rst

   allows drivers to return `arbitrary Java objects
   <https://docs.oracle.com/javase/8/docs/api/java/sql/Types.html#OTHER>`_.

-  Without the extension type, the JDBC adapter would simply error, making the adapter a minefield where results are all-or-nothing, even if an application just wants a schema.
-Instead, the driver could use Opaque[Null] as a placeholder during schema conversion, only erroring if the application tries to fetch the actual data.
-That way, clients could at least introspect tables and queries to decide whether it can proceed to fetch the data, or only query certain columns.
+  The driver can use Opaque[Null] as a placeholder during schema conversion, only erroring if the application tries to fetch the actual data.
+That way, clients can at least introspect result schemas to decide whether it can proceed to fetch the data, or only query certain columns.

   An example of the extension metadata would be::